dailystory/docs/articles/quickstart/index.md

 # DailyStory Quick Start: Getting Started with DailyStory
 Welcome to DailyStory!
 We put this guide together to help you get started using DailyStory.

 It helps to follow along with a DailyStory account.
-If you don't have a DailyStory account, you can  <a target="_blank" href="https://www.dailystory.com/trial">create a 30-day trial to start</a>.
+If you don't have a DailyStory account, you can  <a target="_blank" href="https://www.dailystory.com/trial">create a 21-day trial to start</a>.

-You will find that your DailyStory trial is pre-populated with sample data.
-Feel free to delete this, modify it or add to it.
-You can easily delete this trial data later when you convert to a commercial edition.

 <ol class="step"><li value="1">Install the Tracking Tag</li></ol>